Tamal-tm/Python-Dictionary-Fundamental-Programs/README.md

 # Python-Dictionary-Fundamental-Programs

-Overview
+A. Overview

 This collection covers basic to intermediate Python dictionary programs that help understand key concepts like creation, access, modification, iteration, and common operations.

-🧩 Topics Covered
+B. Topics Covered

-Creating dictionaries using {} or dict()
+1. Creating dictionaries using {} or dict()

-Accessing values using keys and .get()
+2. Accessing values using keys and .get()

 Adding & updating items dynamically